awslabs/mountpoint-s3/doc/CONFIGURATION.md

 * `rw` specifies that the mount point be created with read and write permissions.
 Alternatively, use `ro` for read only.

 > [!WARNING]
 > The `_netdev`, `nosuid`, and `nodev` options are required when using Mountpoint from fstab.
 If you do not include these options, Mountpoint will fail to start.
-We highly recommend you also use the `nofail` option to allow the operating system to start up in case of problems.
+We recommend you also use the `nofail` option to allow the operating system to start up in case of problems.

 > [!IMPORTANT]
 > When running using fstab, Mountpoint will run as root and will use credentials as normal when launched from fstab, but must be available at instance startup.
 We recommend using IMDS as a credential provider when using Mountpoint with fstab.
 Given Mountpoint runs as root when using fstab, it will look in root’s home directory for any AWS profile (typically `/root/.aws/config` and `/root/.aws/credentials`).

 The options field takes regular Mountpoint CLI arguments as comma separated values in the form `key=value`.
-For example if you previously used `--allow-delete --uid 7` as CLI arguments you would use `allow-delete,uid=7` in your fstab file.
+For example if you previously used `--allow-delete --uid 7` as CLI arguments, you would use `allow-delete,uid=7` in your fstab file.

 If you need to include commas in your CLI argument, for example `--cache /tmp/foo,bar`, you would escape the commas in the argument with backslashes like so: `cache=/tmp/foo\,bar`.
 Characters that need backslash escaping include backslashes (`\`), commas (`,`), and double quotes (`"`).